anitanasimi/OOP-Term-Project/README.md

 4. Error messages show up in webpage following any problems with user login or registration (incorrect credentials or non-unique email).

+Jamie Skidmore

+1. Got all functionality within the discovery area to work with the prisma db.

 ## Week of Mar 20 to Mar 26

 Gary Yu

 1. Completed Prisma schema.

+Jamie Skidmore

+1. Created filter/follow/unfollow branch
+2. Made a new area called "discovery" to handle filtering and following/unfollowing
+3. Added controllers and services in discovery
+4. Got getUserByUserId(), getPostAuthor(), fitlerPosts(), filterUsers(), addToFollowed(), removeFromFollowed(), addToFollowers(), removeFromFollowers(), follow(), unfollow() to work with the fakeDb.

 ## Week of Mar 13 to Mar 19